King's Quest fan games: Reception

 The game was given a special two part "Let's Play" review on That Guy with the Glasses by Paw Dugan.
 In the videos he and his co-host kept a running timer of the total number of typographical and grammatical errors in the game's script.
 They also pointed out the satirical aspects of the game that make fun of Cedric, and certain over-used plot contrivances in KQ5.
 They poke fun at the game's bugs.
 The videos also show the replies from the live events audience making fun of the game.
 Some of the footage were used in a special on Sierra fan game development scene.

-Cedric Shooter

-In this funfair-style arcade mini-game adaption of Sierra's KQ5 owl named Cedric, the players have to kill Cedric as many times as possible within the 20 seconds time limit.

-The players use two weapons: pistol & shotgun.

-The game was developed by Arjon van Dam using the Adventure Game Studio.
+It Takes Two to Tangle

+This game omits the events of King's Quest: Mask of Eternity, taking place a year after the end of King's Quest VII.
+The protagonists are two characters that appeared as supporting characters in the official series: Queen Cassima, who Prince Alexander marries at the end of King's Quest VI, and Prince Edgar, who Princess Rosella reunites with at the end of King's Quest VII.
+The gameplay alternates between them as they journey to a number of lands with the aid of two mysterious pendants of unknown origin, hoping to find out the truth about the dark visions that have been plaguing people from both of their families.